johno/dotfiles/README.md

-sublime_settings
+config_things
 ================

-My sublime text settings.
+Where my sublime text and zsh configuration lives.